9 min read

 4 min read

 Is your company thinking of giving to a charitable cause?
 Let us be the first to thank you for your generosity.
-Generosity is good for both the cause being donated to, and your corporate reputation.
-We've found that many companies don't optimize giving in a way that benefits their online reputation the fullest so here are some things generous businesses can do to not only help charitable causes in need but improve their reputation PR as well.
+Generosity is good for both the cause being donated to and your corporate reputation.
+We've found that many companies don't optimize giving in a way that benefits their online reputation to the fullest so here are some things generous businesses can do to not only help charitable causes in need but improve their reputation PR as well.

 7 min read